hmahajan99/Mastermind-v2-Backend/README.md

 # Mastermind 2.0 (Backend)

-> This is a web application which uses machine learning to detect faces in your images with provisions for registering, signing in, viewing the leaderboard.
+> This is a web application which uses machine learning to detect faces in your images with provisions for registering, signing in, viewing the leaderboard and editing profiles.

 > This repository hosts the code for the backend.
 Code for the React application can be found at https://github.com/hmahajan99/Mastermind2-frontend.
 For the previous version of this app, Mastermind 1.0 see https://github.com/hmahajan99/Mastermind.